cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/2-Runs.md

 ***

-# What are Recorded Builds?
+# What are Recorded Runs?

 ***

-# What is recorded during a build?
+# What is recorded during a run?

 ***